caretak3r/secrets-router/ADR.md

 - `secret_key`: Key within the secret requested
 - `namespace`: Namespace where secret was stored (required parameter)
 - `backend`: Secret store that provided the secret (`kubernetes-secrets` or `aws-secrets-manager`)
-- `encoded`: Whether the returned value was base64 encoded

 ## Secret Scoping and Access Control